facile-it/facile-it.github.io/content/blog/eng/phpunit-upgrade-namespace.md

 }
 ```
 ### Deprecations of PHPUnit 4
-Depending on your codebase, you may be force do to one last step: your tests may be **using deprecated methods from PHPUnit 4**, so you will need to fix those.
+Depending on your codebase, you may be forced to do one last step: your tests may be **using deprecated methods from PHPUnit 4**, so you will need to fix those.
 Those issues are pretty easy to be found and fixed, because they will make your test fail when executed with PHPUnit 5.
 The full list of changes that may impact you are in the [changelog for version 5.0.0](https://github.com/sebastianbergmann/phpunit/blob/5.7/ChangeLog-5.0.md#500---2015-10-02), but the most notable ones are:

  * you need to declare a whitelist in your `phpunit.xml` configuration file to collect tests coverage
  * you must drop any usage of the `assertSelectCount()`, `assertSelectRegExp()`, `assertSelectEquals()`, `assertTag()`, `assertNotTag()` assertions